PresiyanaBB/nft-stock-tracker/README.md

 ##### Point of the NFT game is to "buy" the NFT and the first one to get it scanned by out admin wins the NFT.

 ## Stock trading section
-1. Prime trading hours are from 9:30am to 4:00pm EST, which means 4:30pm to 11pm bulgarian time.
+1. Prime trading hours are Monday to Friday from 9:30am to 4:00pm EST, which means 4:30pm to 11:00pm bulgarian time.
 2. Open section Stock to see the charts.
+Note that it will take time for the application to receive data, especially if you are not in the prime trading hours.

 ## This project uses: